sirelawrence/Lawrence-website/content/authors/admin/_index.md

 Welcome to my website!

 My name is Andreas Vortisch, I am a PhD candidate in Economics at the University of Mississippi.
 My research focuses on the economics of migration, especially migration motives, assimilation and migration policies.
-Samples of my work, such as my Job Market Paper, and my CV can be found below.
+Samples of my work and my CV can be found below.

 I am looking forward to applying my acquired knowledge at the next professional level after my graduation in the spring of 2022.